aisingapore/PeekingDuck/docs/source/include/data_type.rst

    replaced by ``-1``.

 .. |keypoint_conns_def| replace:: A NumPy array of shape :math:`(N, D', 2)`
-   containing the :math:`(x, y)` coordinates of adjacent keypoint pairs.
-   :math:`D'` is the number of valid keypoint pairs where both keypoints are detected.
+   containing the :math:`(x, y)` coordinates of adjacent keypoint pairs where :math:`N` is the number of detected poses, and :math:`D'` is the number of valid keypoint pairs where both keypoints are detected.

 .. |keypoint_scores_def| replace:: A NumPy array of shape :math:`(N, K, 1)`
    containing the confidence scores of detected poses where :math:`N` is the